geb/geb-example-grails/README.md

     ./grailsw test-app functional:

-Replace `./grailsw` with `grailsw` in the above examples if you're on Windows using `cmd.exe` (with powershell, the above statement should work :-).
+Replace `./grailsw` with `grailsw` in the above examples if you're on Windows using `cmd.exe` (with powershell, the above statement should work).

 # Questions and issues